emmtqg/test-api/README.md

 teams (thanks to a great backend API!).
 Features of this platform include:

 ### Pages
+- Home page | Roster _on "/" if not logged in, "/roster" if logged in._ Redirected here automatically on login/register.
-- Splash  _on root "/" url_
+- Splash  _on root "/splash" url_
 - Login  _on "/login"_
 - Register _on "/register"_
+- 404 error on invalid url entry

 Once logged in or registered, you are transported to your roster (_on "/roster") where you can:

 - Add a player _on /player/new and "+" at the top of the page_
 - Remove a player (with confirmation dialog) _on "X" roster column on roster table_

+A nice feature update might be to allow inline text field editing.

 ### Implementation